Tushika25/Gladiators/README.md

 - Video Call Feature : Allows multiple people to connect to rooms and talk to each other.
 - Screen Sharing Feature : Gladiators also allows you to share screen during the video call.
 - Chat Feature : There is also a chat feature which allows you to send text messages to each other.
+- No.of participants Feature: Shows total number of participants in the room.
+- Active Participants Feature: shows the participants name who are active in the room.
-- Live Coding : A coding IDE where all the people connected to a room can code simultaneously.
+- Live Coding Feature: A coding IDE where all the people connected to a room can code simultaneously.
-- Code IDE with syntax highlighting : Allows you to choose from a set of 5 languages and compilers, and highlights syntax on the basis of them.
+- Code IDE with syntax highlighting Feature: Allows you to choose from a set of multiple languages and compilers, and highlights syntax on the basis of them.
 Also takes in customized input, runs the code and gives output.
-- Drawing palette : The interface also consists of a whiteboard which all the members in the room can use to draw stuff.
-The whiteboard also contains multiple features like colorful pens, pens of different sizes, clear canvas, redo and undo drawing options.
+- Drawing palette Feature: The interface also consists of a whiteboard which all the members in the room can use to draw stuff.
+- The whiteboard also contains multiple features like colorful pens, pens of different sizes, clear canvas, redo and undo drawing options.

 # Implementation Details :